Graco Extend2Fit Review

-The Extend2Fit is one of the easier options to use with a 7 of 10 score for the metric where the high for the group is only 8.
+The Extend2Fit is one of the easier options to use in the group.

 The features and daily functionality of this Graco make it a pleasure to use compared to much of the competition.

 The Extend2Fit buckle is similar to the one found on the Britax products.
 It is somewhat stiff but easy to use.
-The chest clip n the other hand is convoluted and not as intuitive as the competition; it is the same as the Graco MyRide 65 LX.
+The chest clip n the other hand is convoluted and not as intuitive as the competition.

 The padding on the shoulder straps can get in the way of adjusting and tightening the harness to fit.
 While they may add comfort, they can be cumbersome.
 The harness is tightened with a pull strap at the foot of the seat and released with a button above the strap under some fabric.